fbsamples/python-typing-tutorial/README.md

 - When it restarts, the `Ubuntu-20.04` application should open
   - Create a user.
 We recommend reusing the user from your windows install, but you could create a user just for pycon
-  - Now, follow the `Ubuntu` instructions
+  - Now, follow the `Ubuntu` instructions above.

 From this point forward, to work with pyre you can:
 - Open the `Ubuntu-20.04` application